drewgoodwin/drewgoodwin/README.md

 - 👋 Hi, I’m @drewgoodwin
 - 👀 I’m interested in C++, bikes, bodybuilding and climate change solutions
-- 🌱 I’m currently learning Russian, German and French
+- 🌱 I’m currently learning C++, Russian, German and French
 - 💞️ I’m looking to collaborate on anything I find interesting
 - 📫 How to reach me ...